-As a freelancer that works remotely, I need a routine that sees me sitting at my desk first thing in the morning.
+As a freelancer that works remotely, I need a routine that gets me sitting at my desk first thing in the morning doing productive instead of “busy” work.
 Here are some things I do:

 - Break down my to-do list into achievable bite sized chunks.
 There is nothing on my list that is going to take more than an hour.